aspyatkin/personal-website/_posts/2018-03-28-volgactf-2018-quals-key-metrics-part-1.md

 image: /assets/volgactf-2018-quals/img/cover.jpg
 ---

-On the weekend [VolgaCTF.org](https://ctftime.org/team/27094){:target="_blank"} team launched an annual competition series with [VolgaCTF 2018 Quals](https://ctftime.org/event/539){:target="_blank"} event.
+On the weekend [VolgaCTF.org](https://ctftime.org/team/27094){:target="_blank"} team launched an annual competition series by holding a [VolgaCTF 2018 Quals](https://ctftime.org/event/539){:target="_blank"} event.
 The contest started on March 23th at 15:00 UTC and lasted 48 hours.
 It went quite smoothly and we would like to share some key metrics that were collected during the event.

 <script src="/assets/volgactf-2018-quals/js/Chart.bundle.min.js"></script>

-Wherever possible, the data will be compared against [Volga CTF 2017 Quals](/volgactf-2017-quals-key-metrics/), which was held almost a year ago, so as to give a reader a perception of growing interest to CTF competitions amongst people all over the world.
+Wherever possible, the data will be compared against [Volga CTF 2017 Quals](/volgactf-2017-quals-key-metrics/), which was held almost a year ago, so as to give a reader a perception of a growing interest in information security as a whole, and in particular in CTF competitions amongst people all over the world.

 ## Sign up
 Sign up was made available almost a month before the competition start.
 Some participants decided to register in advance, while the all-time record was established on the first day of the competition, March 23rd.